Velocidex/velociraptor-docs/content/docs/forensic/ntfs/_index.md

 ## The USN journal

 Update Sequence Number Journal or Change journal is maintained by NTFS to record filesystem changes.
-Prmiarily designed to support backup programs, the USN journal records metadata about filesystem changes.
+Primarily designed to support backup programs, the USN journal records metadata about filesystem changes.

 The journal resides in the path `$Extend\$UsnJrnl:$J` and is normally